catherinevee/driftmgr/docs/guides/EXPORT_FEATURES_IMPLEMENTATION.md

 - **Better reporting** for stakeholders and executives
 - **Enhanced compliance** with complete resource documentation
 - **Operational efficiency** with automated export capabilities
-- **Data-driven decisions** with comprehensive resource analysis
+- **Data-driven decisions** with complete resource analysis

-The export features successfully transform DriftMgr into a comprehensive cloud resource reporting platform, providing users with the flexibility to export, analyze, and share their infrastructure data in formats that meet their specific needs.
+The export features successfully transform DriftMgr into a complete cloud resource reporting platform, providing users with the flexibility to export, analyze, and share their infrastructure data in formats that meet their specific needs.